JOSIAHTHEPROGRAMMER/Anime-App/README.md

 ## Overview

 WGWAnime is a full-featured anime tracking and discovery platform built with vanilla HTML, CSS and JavaScript.
-No frameworks — just clean, fast, modular code backed by the Jikan API and a custom Fastify backend.
+Clean, fast, modular code backed by the Jikan API and a custom Fastify backend.

 ---